nicolas-montani/Smart-Letterbox/README.md

 - Cleaner separation of concerns in the codebase

 ### Compute Distribution

-We designed a hybrid edge-server compute architecture:
+In the updated Smart Letterbox v2 architecture, we adopted a more centralized processing model while maintaining low-latency edge operations.

 ### ESP32 Edge Processing:
-- Sensor data collection and filtering
-- Mail presence detection algorithms
-- Basic data processing and formatting
-- State tracking (mail count, baseline measurements)
+- Periodic sensor readings (distance and battery voltage)
+- Raw data transmission via MQTT (every 10 seconds)
+- Designed for periodic operation with future support for deep sleep to improve efficiency
+- Minimal onboard logic to maximize power efficiency

 ### Raspberry Pi Server Processing:
+- Centralized data processing and threshold evaluation (e.g. >5mm alerts)
-- Data storage and persistence
+- Mail presence detection and battery trend analysis
-- Web interface hosting
+- Web interface with real-time graphs and historical views
-- Notification management
+- Notification management (e.g. Techulus Push API)
-- Historical data analysis
+- Data persistence and logging for future analysis

-This distribution enabled real-time mail detection at the edge while offloading more resource-intensive operations to the Raspberry Pi.
+This revised compute distribution shifts decision-making and visualization to the server side, enabling more sophisticated analysis while keeping the sensor node lightweight and power-efficient.

 ## Trade-Offs